Why Americans

 The Landscape Is the Haunted House

-In European Gothic, the haunted house is usually a building.
+In European Gothic, the haunting is usually tied to a building.

 The desert remembers.